2018 FINALISTS ANNOUNCED

 - The panel’s decision is final and no individual panel member may dispute the award or express their individual disagreement in public about decisions made.

 - “In public” is not limited to talking in public arenas.
-It also means talking to colleagues, friends, industry members, publishing articles, sending emails or sharing information with other nominees.
+It also means talking to colleagues, friends, industry members, publishing articles, sending emails, using social media platforms or sharing information with other nominees.

 - Panel members must act honestly, with integrity and be impartial.